 They do not report whether the insect on the video had the command to fly straight or whether it was his choice to fly in that way.

-In a Press release in January, presented the process in detail: they feed me the optic nerve of the dragonfly simulating the natural navigation points of the insect.
+In a Press release in January, the company detailed the process: they lightly feed the optic nerve of the dragonfly by simulating the natural insect navigation points.

 Draper engineers had to overcome a number of obstacles to make technology a reality, such as the creation of a pluck that is small enough for the dragon's nerve.